 The value of an encryption algorithm depends on the use.
 An algorithm that is appropriate for computers might not be appropriate for use by an agent in the field.

-Shannon (1949) listed characteristics of good ciphers.
+- Shannon (1949) listed characteristics of good ciphers.

-- The degree of secrecy required should determine the effort expending in encryption / decryption. - One keys and algorithm should be free from complexity. - The implementation should be as simple as possible. - Errors in encryption should not propagate. - The size of the ciphertext shouldn't be more than the size of the plaintext.
+The degree of secrecy required should determine the effort - The keys and algorithm should be free from complexity. - The implementation should be as simple as possible. - Errors in encryption should not propagate.